 UK Industrial Accident Kills 4, Including Two Brothers

 The Telegraph reported that four people were killed, including two brothers, when a structure collapsed.
-For details, see:
+The story said:

 “A joint inquiry has been launched by Norfolk and Suffolk Major Investigation Team with the Health and Safety Executive (HSE).”